JohnsonJDDJ/zilean/README.md

 The dataset contains information about all League of Legends KR server challengers (n=300) as of 2022-05-23.
 The account information is stored in `accounts.json`, whereas the information about the challenger league is in `kr_challenger_league.json`.

 Match data was retrieved from the 5 most recent 5v5 ranked solo matches for each challenger account.
-There are in total 2489 unique matches, and the information is stored in `matches.json`.
-The matches are further cleaned only to include games that last more than 16 minutes (n=2378), which are stored in `matches_cleaned.json`.
+There are in total 2166 unique matches.
+The matches are further cleaned only to include games that last more than 16 minutes (n=2078), which are stored in `matches.json`.